gwangmu/eng-to-hangul/README.md

 ## About Augmented Hangul

 Augmented Hangul is **Hangul with annotation** to indicate the pronunciation that doesn't exist in Korean but does in English.
 There is no "standard" annotation, so I just invented it using my limited knowledge of linguistics and, of course, common sense.
-The purpose is to help native Korean speakers pronounce English better, or at least _recognizable_ to non-native Korean, _non-native English_ speakers.
+The purpose is to help native Korean speakers pronounce English better, or at least _recognizable_ to someone non-native in not only Korean but also _English_.

 <details>
   <summary>If you care to read more...</summary>